algotrade-research/deepmm/README.md

 ## Back-testing

-One can run the algorithm on historical data using the best parameters by running the following command:
+One can run the algorithm on historical data using the best parameter combination by running the following command:
-If you only want to use the trained model for predictions (inference) without retraining (skipping optimization phase), use the following command:
 ```bash
 python run.py -c configs/parameters/pseudo_marketmaking.yaml -o PIPELINE.params.is_optimization=False
 ```